libuv/libuv/docs/src/guide/basics.rst

 ===============

 libuv enforces an **asynchronous**, **event-driven** style of programming.
-Its core job is to provide an event loop and callback based notifications of I/O and other activities.  libuv offers core utilities like timers, non-blocking networking support, asynchronous file system access, child processes and more.
+Its core job is to provide an event loop and callback-based notifications of I/O and other activities. libuv offers core utilities like timers, non-blocking networking support, asynchronous file system access, child processes and more.

 Event loops
 -----------

-In event-driven programming, an application expresses interest in certain events and respond to them when they occur.
+In event-driven programming, an application expresses interest in certain events and responds to them when they occur.
 The responsibility of gathering events from the operating system or monitoring other sources of events is handled by libuv, and the user can register callbacks to be invoked when an event occurs.
-The event-loop usually keeps running *forever*.
+The event loop usually keeps running *forever*.
 In pseudocode:

 .. code-block:: python